karenhodgkinson/portfolio/_portfolio-pieces/piece-7.md

 ---
 title: "Cycling Pathway Case Study"
-description: "City of Ottawa Cycling Case Study"
+description: "Design Research Case Study"
-details: "In collaboration with the City of Ottawa, a team consisting of myself and 3 fellow designers were tasked with reviewing current cycling pathway infrastructure in the City of Ottawa and proposing effective solutions to the design flaws we discovered.
+details: "A team consisting of myself and 3 fellow designers were tasked with reviewing existing cycling pathway infrastructure and proposing effective solutions to the design flaws we discovered.
 Together we conducted research and created a survey that we used to reach out to the citizens of Ottawa to gain insight into the current issues with Multi-Use Pathways.
-We designed solutions in the form of new signage and pavement markings, and presented our work to our City of Ottawa contacts.
+We designed solutions in the form of new signage and pavement markings.
 I have included here only the signage and pavement markings that I designed and created myself, as well as my own mockups that show the markings and signage in use.
 All images were created using Adobe Illustrator."
 icons: "ai-icon"
 image1: "portfolio/7intro.png"
 image2: "portfolio/7a.png"